AscendingPassage.com HOME PAGE.

 March 5th, 1813.

-In half an hour camel's ride we arrived at the
+After a half hour camel's ride we arrived at the

 Akabe of Fereyg, or the place where the mountain